-The City of Charleston enacted its sales and use tax on May 20, 2013, and began collecting the tax at a rate of .05% on October 1, 2013.
+The City of Charleston enacted its sales and use tax on May 20, 2013 and began collecting the tax at a rate of 0.5% on January 1, 2014.
 The City increased its tax rate to 1% effective July 1, 2015.
 In its proposal to the Home Rule Board, the City estimated it would collect \$6.25 million annually.
-In 2016, the City collected a little over \$14 million.
-Since its enactment, the City has collected approximately \$61 million, which has been dedicated to financing the Charleston Coliseum and Convention Center renovation and expansion and to shoring up the City's Uniform Pension Reserve Fund.
+In FY 2019, the City collected a little over \$15.5 million.
+Since its enactment, the City has collected approximately \$75 million, which has been dedicated to financing the Charleston Coliseum and Convention Center renovation and expansion and to shoring up the City's Uniform Pension Reserve Fund.

-As part of its plan, and although not required by the Home Rule statute at the time Charleston enacted its sales/use tax under home rule, the City eliminated its Business and Occupation tax on the classification of Manufacturing to complement its anticipated economic development strategy.
+In conjunction with the implementation, the City eliminated its Business and Occupation tax on the classification of Manufacturing to complement its anticipated economic development strategy.
 The revenue the City had been collecting from this category was approximately \$350,000-\$400,000.00 per year.